-Improving work participation in patients with physical long-term health conditions (pLTC)
+Improving work participation in patients with physical long-term health conditions (IMPPACT)

 Aims To carry out a mixed-methods study to establish whether patients with one of four pLTCs (sickle cell disease, cystic fibrosis, severe asthma, or inflammatory bowel disease) would benefit from an intervention to facilitate work participation, and the optimal timing and mode of delivery for this intervention.